 The TDC-3 connects to its own cloud server via Wi-Fi.
 No need for any dongles, apps or devices.
 No matter where you are, if you can access a Wi-Fi connection then you can upload dives and download updates.
 Later, if you like, you can use the TDC-3 dive log software to download your dives from the cloud to your computer.

 Note, the Wi-Fi feature does not work if your TDC-3 is running on AA batteries (not enough power).
-This should not be a problem because the TDC-3 can internally store up to 1000 hours of dive data (more diving than most divers complete in a lifetime!), however you will still need the Saft batteries to download any firmware updates.
+This should not be a problem because the TDC-3 can internally store up to 1000 hours of dive data (that’s more diving than most divers do in a lifetime!), however you will need Saft batteries to download any firmware updates.

 Features for technical divers

 The TDC-3 is popular with technical divers because it runs on Multi-Deco.
 Why is this a big deal?
 Well to begin with, you have a choice of different deco models which you can personalise to your heart’s content.
 Unlike other dive computers, the TDC-3 does not restrict you to one deco model, or ask you to pay extra for additional models.